ansible/ansible/docsite/rst/become.rst

   the remote python interpreter's stdin.
 Pipelining does not work for non-python modules.

-* (Available in Ansible 2.1) Install filesystem acl support on the managed host.
-If the temporary directory on the remote host is mounted with filesystem acls enabled and the :command:`setfacl` tool is in the remote ``PATH`` then Ansible will use filesystem acls to share the module file with the second unprivileged instead of having to make the file readable by everyone.
+* (Available in Ansible 2.1) Install POSIX.1e filesystem acl support on the managed host.
+If the temporary directory on the remote host is mounted with POSIX acls enabled and the :command:`setfacl` tool is in the remote ``PATH`` then Ansible will use POSIX acls to share the module file with the second unprivileged user instead of having to make the file readable by everyone.

 * Don't perform an action on the remote machine by becoming an unprivileged user.
 Temporary files are protected by UNIX file permissions when you ``become`` root or do not use ``become``.
 In Ansible 2.1 and above, UNIX file permissions are also secure if you make the connection to the managed machine as root and then use ``become`` to an unprivileged account.

+.. warn:: Although the Solaris ZFS filesystem has filesystem ACLs, the ACLs
+    are not POSIX.1e filesystem acls (they are NFSv4 ACLs instead).
+Ansible cannot use these ACLs to manage its temp file permissions so you may have to resort to ``allow_world_readable_tmpfiles`` if the remote machines use ZFS.

 .. versionchanged:: 2.1